TheTeaCat/lastfm-tag-cloud/README.md

 A sample of your artists (up to the size and from the time period you specify) is taken from last.fm via the [user.getTopArtists](https://www.last.fm/api/show/user.getTopArtists) endpoint.
 For each artist, their top tags are fetched, using [artist.getTopTags](https://www.last.fm/api/show/artist.getTopTags).

-Each tag has a "count" on each artist that has a maximum value of 100.
-I am assuming this "count" is the number of users who have tagged the artist with that tag, and that last.fm stops counting when it hits 100.
+Each tag has a `count` on each artist that has a maximum value of 100.
+This `count` is a percentage of the people who have tagged that artist that tagged it this tag (e.g. if one person tags an artist "Lo-Fi", and a hundred people tag that artist, then "Lo-Fi" would have a `count` of 1 on that artist.)

 Consider the following three example artists, with the following three sample tags and their corresponding counts on each artist: